chaoss/grimoirelab-sigils/CONTRIBUTING.md

 ### Importing panels

-If you don't have Kidash tool installed, please see [#installing-kidash](installing Kidash section).
+If you don't have Kidash tool installed, please see [installing Kidash section](#installing-kidash).

 As starting point, you will probably want to import some existing panels into your Kibana environment.
-Choose the panel you want to work with, for instance from [panels/json](json) folder and import it to your Kibana/Kibiter using a line like the following:
+Choose the panel you want to work with, for instance from [json](json) folder and import it to your Kibana/Kibiter using a line like the following:
 ```
 (kidash-venv)$> kidash -e <elasticsearch_endpoint> --import <file_name>.json